uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

 Data that are updated are student participation in courses and personal information such as name, emailadress and postal adress.
 Note that changes in personalnumbers are processed in application INT0015.
+This solution needs to stop receiving events during a certain time and during this interval the output file should be created.

 Application have two receive ports:
 INT0017.ReceiveUsmrSdEvents   reads data from queue    (service window will need to be set for executing file output job once a day)